 Open Flat & Fences – Have won more than six classes over fences 3’6″ and higher in recognized competitions, have won more than six hunter seat equitation classes on the flat.

 What if I want to ride but do not want to show?

-All active team members are asked to show throughout both the fall and spring semesters.
+All active team members are asked to show throughout the fall semester.
 We understand that we’re all busy at school and want to experience the range of activities available at Bowdoin, so riders are not required to attend every show, but should either be attending the shows that they can make it to or working towards showing depending on their previous horse experience and ability level.

 I am a prospective Bowdoin student.
 Who should I contact about visiting or just learning more about the Equestrian team?

 We would love for you to come out and see us at Bowdoin!
-Whether you wish to see the barn or just talk to some of the members of our team, feel free to contact Carly Lappas at email@example.com or Gillian Kramer at firstname.lastname@example.org for whatever questions you may have.
+Whether you wish to see the barn or just talk to some of the members of our team, feel free to contact Grace Hambelton at firstname.lastname@example.org or Kathryn McGinnis at email@example.com for whatever questions you may have.